mayank64ce/ML-Master/README.md

 ![ML-Master](./assets/ML-Master_figure.png)

 ## 📰 What's New
+- [2025/10/29] We now provide a Docker image for environment setup!
+Check it out [here](https://hub.docker.com/r/sjtuagents/ml-master).
 - [2025/10/27] Add support for gpt-5.
 - [2025/08/08] Initial code release is now available on GitHub!
 - [2025/06/19] Release the preprint version!
 See the [ArXiv](https://arxiv.org/abs/2506.16499).